xinyiguan/py2lispIDyOM/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-py2lispIDyOM is a Python package for the information dynamics of music ([IDyOM](https://github.com/mtpearce/idyom/)) model.
+`py2lispIDyOM` is an open-source Python package that serves as a unifying Python interface that simplifies and streamlines the research workflow for running the information dynamics of music (`IDyOM <https://github.com/mtpearce/idyom/>`__) model and analyzing output data.
+It is broadly aimed at researchers conducting IDyOM-based analysis in Python.

 ## Table of Content